DCotterill/halixia-hugo/content/ma/parkrun-volunteer-2112.md

 layout: static
 ---

-You don't have to run to get involved with the Parkrun
+You don't have to run to get involved with the Parkrun.

 Offer your time and support to assist in organising and facilitating Parkruns, promoting community fitness and well-being.